 On January 30, 2023, the Biden Administration announced their intention to extend the COVID-19 National Emergency and Public Health Emergency Declarations to May 11, 2023, and then end both emergencies on that date.
+Following this announcement, a Congressional Resolution ended the National Emergency earlier, on April 10, 2023.
+The resolution does not impact the COVID-19 Public Health Emergency, which is still scheduled to end on May 11, 2023.

 The Emergency Declarations, which began in early 2020, included temporary rules related to certain group health plan deadlines (effective March 1, 2020) and coverage of COVID-19 tests and vaccines without cost-sharing (effective January 1, 2021).
-As the end of the Emergency Declarations draws near, this publication provides an overview of the relevant compliance considerations and next steps for employers sponsoring group health plans.
+As the Emergency Declarations come to an end, this publication provides an overview of the relevant compliance considerations and next steps for employers sponsoring group health plans.
 It includes a Sample Employee Communication (Appendix A) to relay the impact of certain group health plan deadlines to employees.